Saints Mary & Martha Orthodox Monastery

 Our small orchard provides us with a variety of fruits if the weather is good and pests and diseases are kept in check through organic methods.

-Indian Runner Ducks and an African Grey Goose keep the insect population in check and provide fertilizer for the plants and eggs for us.
+Indian Runner Ducks keep the insect population in check and provide fertilizer for the plants and eggs for us.

 Blueberry Bushes in the foreground and

-View of the front of the Barne Shoppes
+View of the back of the Barne Shoppes

 Our small Monastery Store is available to visitors